Introduction to Park Farm Bridge Scotland

-Shay Murtagh Precast were contracted by Morgan Sindall to manufacture and deliver a number of precast Bridge Beams units to Linlithgow in Scotland for the reconstruction of Park Farm Bridge.
-Park Farm Bridge is one of a series of bridges being rebuilt as part of the Edinburgh Glasgow Improvement Programme (EGIP), a Scottish Government funded investment worth £742m.
-EGIP is delivering a rolling programme of electrification across the central belt of Scotland to reduce journey times and increase capacity on routes by improving the infrastructure.
+Shay Murtagh Precast were contracted by Morgan Sindall to manufacture and deliver a number of precast Bridge Beams units to for the reconstruction of Park Farm Bridge Scotland in Linlithgow.
+Park Farm Bridge Scotland.
+One of a series of bridges rebuilt as part of the Edinburgh Glasgow Improvement Programme (EGIP).
+A Scottish Government funded investment worth £742m.
+EGIP is delivering a rolling programme of electrification across the central belt of Scotland to reduce journey times.
+To increase capacity on routes by improving the infrastructure.

 Shay Murtagh Precast manufactured a number of precast units, including